 Data analytics can be very useful in determining user engagement levels.
 Instead of relying solely on test scores, it’s important to adopt a data-informed approach when determining the success of a specific piece of learning content.
 Here, the world of software development offers a simple, elegant solution: the net promoter score (NPS).

 Software developers continually ask their users one simple question: “Would you recommend this product to a friend?”
 The feedback they receive helps them decide which steps they need to take next to improve the product.
 In some cases, the feedback may indicate that the product is fine the way it is.

 Similarly, net promoter scoring can help identify how learners (employees) are responding to learning content created by their colleagues.

 Easygenerator’s Learner Satisfaction Survey is a built-in NPS feature.
-It’s part of the Simple Course Template that you can configure when publishing your course.
 This survey is a one-point questionnaire for your users to rate their learning experience, helping you measure whether they are happy with a course or not.

 After finishing the course, learners can respond to the survey on their overall experience of the course.

 Besides NPS, we also advocate following up with short, open-ended questions to gather feedback immediately after each module.
 Learners can give specific feedback as soon as they complete a module or a chapter.
 This helps you capture input on the usefulness of the individual topics, so you can fill in any gaps.
 Here’s an example:

 Feedback options like these stimulate learner interaction, which is proven to be one of the key ingredients of successful learning programs.

 This scenario does not cover the usual method of using Smile Sheets, because course creators are subject matter experts (SMEs) who want quick, concise feedback and often don’t have time to analyze lengthy feedback.
 A combination of NPS and short questions gives SMEs all the input they need to make changes or improve the content later.